Henry Charles Carey: Views

-Carey's views are generally described as nationalist and have been described more narrowly as associationist and individualist for his opposition to economic restraints, though Carey makes no distinction between private and state monopoly.
-Carey's central rejection of orthodox English economic theory was borne of his belief that the state, as the coordinating power in society, must intervene to prevent private advantage from working public mischief.
-Carey argued that in favor of developmentalism, stating that state intervention was necessary to remove "the obstacles to the progress of younger communities created by the action of older and wealthier nations."
+Carey's views are generally described as nationalist and have been described more particularly as associationist and collectivist for his opposition to economic restraints without distinction between private and state monopoly.
+Carey argued that ultimately, a causal chain could be drawn through "separation of [men], centralization of the mass, subjection of the many to the powerful few, slavery, stagnation, [and] decrease of real civilization."
+Instead, the chain should be reversed at its start with "association, complexity of interests, decentralization, [and] harmonious increase of power."

+Carey's rejection of orthodox English economic theory was borne of a belief that the state, as the coordinating power in society, must intervene to prevent private advantage from working public mischief.
+Carey argued for developmentalism, positing that state intervention was necessary to remove "the obstacles to the progress of younger communities created by the action of older and wealthier nations."

 Carey's philosophy is condensed and summarized in his work The Principles of Social Science, which frames social science and political economy from the perspective of the economic development of the citizen, that is, one belonging to and responsible to a social community.
-In Principles of Social Science, Carey appealed to natural law to argue the characteristics of mortal life must be intentionally oriented toward happiness and peace, and suffering is the result of willful ignorance of natural law.
+In his Principles of Social Science, Carey appealed to natural law to argue life must be intentionally oriented toward happiness and peace, and suffering is the result of willful ignorance of natural law.
 One way in which suffering is brought about is by obscuring the "real" man in favor of the "politico-economical man," a two-dimensional monster who "can be made to work, must be fed, and will procreate."
 Carey therefore defined social science as "the science of laws which govern man in his efforts to secure for himself the highest individuality and the greatest power of association with his fellow men."
-Political economy is the subset of social science that considers the measures that give these natural laws their fullest effect.
+Political economy is thus the subset of social science that considers the measures that give these natural laws their fullest effect.